elastic/kibana/rfcs/text/0015_nodejs_clustering.md

 One pragmatic solution could be, when clustering is enabled, to create a sub folder under path.data for each worker.

-If we need to do so, should this be considered a breaking change, or do we assume the usage of the data folder is an implementation detail and not part of our public 'API'?
+The data folder is not considered part of our public API, and the implementation and path already changed in previous minor releases, so this should not be considered a breaking change.

 ### instanceUUID